The Summer Promptathon is Coming

 Hello and congrats on completing lesson one.
 My name is Rob and I'm a teaching assistant for Drawabox who will be handling your lesson one critique.
 Starting with your superimposed lines these are off to a fine start.
 You are keeping a clearly defined starting point with all of your wavering at the opposite end.
 Your ghosted lines and planes turned out well.
 You are using the ghosting method to good effect to get confident linework with a pretty decent deal of accuracy that will get better and better with practice.

 Your tables of ellipses are coming along pretty good.
 You are doing a good job drawing through your ellipses and focusing on consistent smooth ellipse shapes.
-The main issue with your ellipses in plane is that you stopped drawing through your ellipses for this exercise. https://drawabox.com/lesson/1/16/drawingthrough So this is just a reminder that you need to draw through EVERY single ellipse you draw for all of these lessons.
-Even if you think you got it right the first time.
-Otherwise it's great that you aren't overly concerned with accuracy and are instead focused on getting smooth ellipse shapes.
+This is carried over nicely into your ellipses in planes.
+It's great that you aren't overly concerned with accuracy and are instead focused on getting smooth ellipse shapes.
 Although accuracy is our end goal it can't really be forced and tends to come with mileage and consistent practice more than anything else.
-Your ellipses in funnels are looking fine.
-I'm not seeing any real issues here.
+A few of your ellipses in funnels are having some slight issues with tilting off the minor axis. https://drawabox.com/lesson/1/18/notaligned This is something you should always start considering when drawing your ellipses.
 Your ellipses are off to a great start but there's still room for improvement so keep practicing them during your warmups.

 Overall this was a really solid submission that showed a good deal of growth.
 Your line confidence and ellipses are both coming along nicely.
 I think you are understanding most of the concepts these lessons are trying to convey quite well.
 I'm going to mark this as complete and good luck with the 250 box challenge.
 Keep up the good work!